-Served atop crisp, savory dill waffles, Smoked Salmon Eggs Benedict combines some of the best flavors of brunch into a single bite!
+Served atop crisp, savory dill waffles, Smoked Salmon Eggs Benedict combine some of the best flavors of brunch into a single bite!

 Did you know that I have a weekly newsletter?
 Subscribe to stay up to date on what’s delicious on the blog!